pcda17/pcda17.github.io/week-1.md

 ![](week/1/Image-8.png)

 Use the arrow keys to move your cursor around in the document.
-Add another line to the file and save it by pressing `ctrl+o`, followed by `return` to confirm the filename.
+Add another line to the file and save it by pressing `ctrl+O` (the letter 'O'), followed by `return` to confirm the filename.
 Press `ctrl+x` to exit Nano.

 #### **8.** Installing software with Homebrew and pip